 Another recommended option is Codeable.
 They run a WordPress freelancer platform, making them ideal for agencies wanting to support their client’s projects under their own brand.

 We hope this article helped you learn how to white-label WordPress development for digital agencies.
-You may also be interested in our expert pick of the best WordPress hosting providers and our guide on how to manage multiple WordPress sites from one dashboard.
+You may also be interested in our guide on white labeling eCommerce explained and our list of tips to protect your WordPress admin area.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.